Protecting the Fitchburg State Community and the Environment from Biologically Hazardous Materials

 - CITI Collaborative Institutional Training Initiative Website

 Material Transfer, Research Intent and Intellectual Property Agreements

 Investigators who require institutional approval of Material Transfer, Research Intent or Intellectual Property Agreements should fill out, print, and sign these agreements.
 Please provide paper copies of the signed agreements to the Dean of Health and Natural Sciences (Dr. Jennifer Hanselman ex-officio member of the IBC), who will arrange institutional approval.

 Procedure for Registration/Approval of Protocols

 All new IBC registrations are due seven calendar days before the next scheduled IBC meeting in order to be reviewed at the upcoming meeting.
 Registrations received within seven calendar days of the next scheduled IBC meeting will be reviewed at the following subsequently scheduled IBC meeting date.

 Download and complete the IBC Registration form (MS Word) and follow the instructions provided on the form.

 Next, obtain approval from your department chair.
-Scan all pages to PDF, including the signature page signed by both you and your department chair, and submit these via email to the IBC chair at IBC@fitchburgstate.edu.
+Scan all pages to PDF, including the signature page signed by both you and your department chair, and submit these via email to the IBC chair.
 You should retain in your records the hard copy of the signed proposal for the full duration of any approved protocol.